NikGioulos/idocs-demo/README.md

 1) main method is located in the ExamMain class
 2) META-INF/config.properties indicates the files paths and names
 3) Java8 is prerequisite since Lambda expressions are used in application

+##Extra Questions
+1) each UTF-8 char needs maximum 4bytes.
+So, each line requires on average 4*8 = 32 bytes.
+So, in case all the String lines are unique, maximum is 200*1024*1024/32

+2) i would use new String() and i would force GC to clear unneeded objects from heap

+3) i would use some adjustments to improve performance For example, we cound use Guava utilities for collectios (instead of plain java)

+4) i would use a profiler to get detailed information about the behavior and performance of each part of your code to find the bottleneck